-Throughout cinema there have been many changes to the way things are done: from advances in technology, to adaptations of style, but despite these developments, there has always been a part of film that has surpassed the test of time.
-That part is called mise-en-scene.
-Mise-en-scene is French for “placed in a scene” or “onstage”.
+From technological advances to adaptations of style, cinema has changed and evolved throughout the years, but despite these developments, mise-en-scene stood the test of time due to its artistic importance.
+The term mise-en-scene is French for ‘placed in a scene’ or ‘onstage’.
 It refers to the different parts of a shot that are purposefully crafted in order to get particular meanings across.
-It mostly refers to lighting, blocking, camera angles, and the overall the composition.
+Specifically, it usually refers to lighting, blocking, camera angles, and the overall composition.
 The 1922 movie Nosferatu is compiled of key scenes that can be analyzed using the ideologies of mise-en-scene.
-For example, the scene when Nosferatu stops sucking the woman’s blood and looks out the window, seeing the rising sun and realizing his impending doom, which can be viewed in the still below, provides the perfect example of how to dissect a scene via mise-en-scene.
+For instance, the scene when Nosferatu stops sucking a woman’s blood and looks out the window, seeing the rising sun and realizing his impending doom, which can be viewed in the still below, provides the perfect example of how to dissect a shot via mise-en-scene.

 In scenes like the one shown above, one of the most important things to look at is lighting.
 Especially within horror or tragic films like this one, lighting can make or break the mood.
 One of the skills used within the scene is the highlight of the dominant.
 The reason why you immediately look at Nosferatu’s face is because it is lit up in an otherwise dark setting.
 The wall, including the mirror behind him, the curtains, and his clothing, are purposely dark to contrast the light reflected off of his face.
 The reasoning behind making this particular feature evident is so the audience will follow his gaze to the window.
 The director wanted the view out the window to be a subsidiary contrast because it plays an important role in the story.
 What we find out here, at the same time as Nosferatu, is that the sun is beginning to rise.
 The sun is a vampire’s kryptonite, which is why there is such high contrast lighting.
 All of the sharp shadows against the conflicting overly-white objects are what create this duality between this ‘creature of the night’ ideology and the safety and therefore ‘good’ that daylight brings.
 It is evident that the victim is conspicuously draped in white tapestry as a way to define her soul as good as appose to Nosferatu’s black cloak defining his soul as evil.
 The camera angle is then taken in to consideration in order to compliment the story that these lighting features create.